 Answer: You do NOT need a college degree to become a software developer, software engineer, programmer, coder, or web developer.
-In fact most job postings have degrees listed under the recommended or preferred section, but it is rare to see it in the requirements section.
+In fact, most job postings have degrees listed under the recommended or preferred section, but it is rare to see it in the requirements section.

 So What Do I Need to Get a Job?

-Degree or no degree employers are going to care about 1 simple thing.
+Degree or no degree, employers are going to care about 1 simple thing.
 Can you do the work?
 The easiest way to show your talent and skill is to have a portfolio of projects that show the ability to learn new things.

-Trust me when I say I have hired enough people and I along with every other manager out there can clearly see when you have another todo list or similarly overdone tutorial project on your resume.
-Come up with something unique that you will be passionate enough to work on that by the time someone looks at it you can be proud.
+Trust me when I say I have hired enough people, and I, along with every other manager out there, can clearly see when you have another to-do list or similarly overdone tutorial project on your resume.
+Come up with something unique that you will be passionate enough to work on that by the time someone looks at it; you can be proud.